Rosacea Treatments in Melbourne, FL

 What causes Rosacea and how can it be prevented?

-The cause of rosacea remain unknown, but scientists have concluded that rosacea doesn’t seem to be an infection caused by bacteria, but rather a reaction to something that irritates the skin.
+The cause of rosacea remains unknown, but scientists have concluded that rosacea doesn’t seem to be an infection caused by bacteria, but rather a reaction to something that irritates the skin.
 Rosacea symptoms may flare up when something causes the blood vessels in the face to expand, causing redness and irritation.
 Irritants that may cause flare-ups are called triggers.
 Common triggers include strenuous exercise, exposure to sun and wind exposure, hot weather, emotional stress, spicy foods, alcohol, hot baths, gastrointestinal infections, and certain skin care products.
 Rosacea more often affects people with fair skin who blush easily, and there seems to be a hereditary component.

 How is Rosacea Diagnosed?